CSA-RH/rosa-hcp-integration-examples/README.md

          $(terraform output -raw cluster_api_url)
 ```

-If not created, make sure that the project for the demo is available.
-The value could be fetched from the `demo_namespace` output variable in terraform.
+---

+## 2. Create or Use the Demo Namespace

+If it hasn’t been created yet, create the namespace that will host the demo workloads.
+You can retrieve the namespace name from the `demo_namespace` Terraform output:

 ```bash
 oc new-project $(terraform output -raw demo_namespace)
 ```

+---

+## 3. Create the Service Account

-Make sure that the Demo service account is created in the demo namespace.
-This service account will be used by the workloads in those examples to assume the rol which hosts all the needed permissions:
+This service account will be used by the workloads to assume the IAM role configured with the required AWS permissions:

 ```bash
 oc create sa $(terraform output -raw demo_service_account)
 ```

+---

+## 4. Annotate the Service Account with the IAM Role

-Annotate the service account with the IAM role for the demo.
+Link the service account to the correct IAM role using an annotation.
+This enables IAM Roles for Service Accounts (IRSA):

 ```bash
 oc annotate serviceaccount \